Straight from our Instagram feed

 Amongst many other marvels, your walk will include observing the Terry Theatre, Catedral de Nuestra Señora de la Purísima Concepción (a church with supremely beautiful stained glass work), Ferrer ́s Palace, the former City Hall, and Cuba’s only triumphal arch.
 You will have plenty of time to walk along the boulevards and visit Punta Gorda (the aristocratic quarter of the city in the early 1900s), and Hotel Jagua too.

-Walking of another sort will take you to the mountains of El Nicho, where you can hike through caves, take a dip in natural pools beneath waterfalls, and observe the mountain’s exotic native flora and fauna, or which the birdlife is particularly popular with bird watchers.
+Next, you might like to visit the mountains of El Nicho, where you can hike through caves, take a dip in natural pools beneath waterfalls, and observe the mountain’s exotic native flora and fauna, or which the birdlife is particularly popular with bird watchers.

 In the evening there is plenty to do when the sun goes down, if you don’t much feel like an early night.
 With just over 160,000 residents, Cienfuegos is a city, although not a bustling metropolis like Havana.
 There is a club in the city that was named in loving tribute of Benny Moré, but it might not be what you expect.
 El Benny Club is more of a cheesy disco (which is not without its charm) than a place to hear traditional Cuban music.
 You’re better off heading to the Cienfuegos Casa de la Musica (there is an identically named place in many Cuban cities and it’s a safe bet for a good night out) for something that feels more authentically Cuban.
 Which is not to say that cheesy disco music cannot be Cuban!
 And as always, please ask your guide if you need any tips about where to go for a fabulous night out.